-The purpose of the interview is to learn what you know about a reported incident.
-You will be notified of the location, date, and time of the interview.
-Your interview is voluntary and you may take breaks during the interview.
-You should let the investigator know if you need an accessibility accommodation during the interview or if you do not understand something that is said.
+The purpose of the interview is to learn what an individual knows about a reported incident.
+The victim/witness will be notified of the location, date, and time of the interview.
+The interview is voluntary and may involve taking breaks during the interview.
+The victim/witness should let the investigator know if an accessibility accommodation is needed during the interview or if they do not understand something that was said.

 Investigators collect materials and documents as part of the investigation process.
 Investigators will only ask to see personal items if it they are needed to complete the investigation.

 A “subject” refers to the individual named in the allegation as committing the act of abuse or neglect.

 If the subject is a member of a union and the collective bargaining agreement provides for legal counsel or a union representative to be present during questioning for administrative investigations, the Justice Center will follow the rights in the collective bargaining agreement.
 Please contact a union representative or employer if there are questions about what is permitted.

 If the subject is not a member of a union, an attorney may accompany an individual during questioning.
 In order to protect their interests, the Justice Center will take steps to ensure that the subject is aware of any conflicts the attorney may have (e.g., if the attorney also works for the employer).